mozilla/cargo-vet/book/src/recording-audits.md

 * It emphasizes to the author that they are signing off on having performed the audit.

-The expectation is that this file should never be pruned unless a previously-recorded audit is determined to have violated the audit policy or a more restrictive policy is adopted.
+The expectation is that this file should never be pruned unless a previously-recorded audit is determined to have violated the audit criteria.
 Even if the owner no longer uses the specified crates, the audit records can still prove useful to others in the ecosystem.

 ## The `unaudited` table in `config.toml`